carlocorsa/calculator/README.md

 ## Using virtualenv and pip

+You can create a virtual environment using `virtualenv`.
 If `virtualenv` is not installed in your machine, install it with the command:

 ```
 pip install virtualenv